neicnordic/sensitive-data-archive/sda-download/biohackathon/paper.md

 # Results

-In order to achieve the project goals, both htsget-rs and sda-download need to be externted.
+In order to achieve the project goals, both htsget-rs and sda-download needed to be extened.
 The following sections describe the work done on each of the services.

 ## HTSGet

-In order to enable for random data access on encrypted files, we worked on extending htsget-rs [@htsget-rs] to work with the new version of the sda-download.
+In order to enable for random data access on encrypted files, we extended htsget-rs [@htsget-rs] to work with the new version of the sda-download.
 We developed the following sequence diagram for interactions between the server softwares.
-Basically it means the client first communicates with the Rust server to get information on what to download, which it then downloads from the sda-download service.
+In short, the client first communicates with the Rust server to get information on what to download, and then downloads the expected data from the sda-download service.

 ```mermaid